 The area which I am going to mention below, for instance, is where we are staying and we feel very safe here!
 We mingle with the locals and hang out in their establishments.

 (2) The language.
 The thing we tend to forget is that we are the visitors!
 We are not ‘entitled.’
 Learn some basic Spanish, even if it is only please, thank you, hello, goodbye and how to order a meal.
 What we find is that when we try to speak Spanish, they will try and speak English, so it’s a win/win deal.
 They want to learn too!
 Most of you know the saying….When in Rome do as the Romans do.
 In other words, adapt yourself to the customs of the people.
 Don’t expect them to adapt to you!

 Upon the recommendation of our friend, we chose a little community called El Faro which is a newly developed area with 24-hour security and a swimming pool, located in Puerto Morales.

-Puerto Morales is a town and seaport in Quntana Roo, Mexico’s easternmost state, on the Yucatan Peninsula.
+Puerto Morales is a town and seaport in Quintana Roo, Mexico’s easternmost state, on the Yucatan Peninsula.
 It is between the resort city of Cancun and the city of Playa del Carmen.

-The marine terminal is equipped to handle containers and is the oldest, largest and most important seaport in the state of Qunitana Roo.
+The marine terminal is equipped to handle containers and is the oldest, largest and most important seaport in the state of Quintana Roo.
 It also does not have daylight savings which is great by us as we didn’t have it in Costa Rica.
 Early to bed, early to rise!
-Poplulation in 2010 was 9,188.
+Population in 2010 was 9,188.